 Coast Guard Foundation Scholarship for Children of Enlisted Coast Guard Members and Veterans

 Qualifying dependent children of active duty, retired, or active reserve Coast Guard members may apply for this scholarship.
-They paid between $1 thousand and $5 thousand per approved applicant in 2018.
+Their scholarship cycles pay between $1,000 and $5,000 per approved applicant.

 Eligible students are unmarried children of enlisted Coast Guard members on active duty, retired, or deceased.
 Children of Coast Guard Reserve members may qualify if the military member has been on extended active duty of 180 days or longer.